muhammedraiyaan2/multi/README.md

 [open website link](https://muhammedraiyaan2.github.io/multi)
 # Contact
-If you want to contact us then mail to muhammedraiyaan2@gmail.com or you h=can visit our github profile [link](https://github.com/muhammedraiyaan2)
+If you want to contact us then mail to muhammedraiyaan2@gmail.com or you can visit our github profile [link](https://github.com/muhammedraiyaan2)